tencent cloud

 channel.queue_bind(exchange='direct_exchange', queue="route_queue1", routing_key=routingKey)

-# Set that only one unacknowledged message can be received
+# Set to receive only one unacknowledged message.

 channel.basic_qos(prefetch_count=1)